jmarquesOT/sentilo-docs-test/docs/multitenant.rst

 In this case we had granted **read&write** permissions from our organization and our provider **sample_provider** to third party organization named **Sentilo**.
-So, now the Sentilo organization can access to the sample_provider data and manage ii (publish data).
+So, now the Sentilo organization can access to the sample_provider data and manage it (publish data).

 In the other side, the Sentilo organization can see these permissions in the second tab, *Permissions from others*: